AbdullahMemonAM1/Sentiment-Analyzer/README.md

 - Bert model used to show how positive(1-5) or negative(1-5) a sentence is
 - DistilBert transformer used from ktrain library
 - model trained
+- diff file for roberta based model used